 Some take as little as 30 minutes.
 Others may take longer.
 The process, with an enrollment specialist to help, can be simple and painless.

-No, CICP and DFAP are discount programs and not considered health insurance.
+No, CICP, and DFAP, and HDC are discount programs and not considered health insurance.

 Health First Colorado is the Colorado Medicaid Program.
 It is a free, state-sponsored health insurance program for Coloradoans who qualify.